laravel/prompts/README.md

 use function Laravel\Prompts\anticipate;

 $color = anticipate(
-    message: 'What model should the policy apply to?',
+    label: 'What model should the policy apply to?',
     placeholder: 'E.g. User',
     options: [
         'Article',